 Within Kington Town Centre, development for retail, leisure, office, commercial, cultural and tourism uses will be encouraged.
-Development proposals should be in accordance with Policies E5 and E6 of the Herefordshire Core Strategy and retail development should, where possible, be within the boundary of the primary shopping area as defined in Map 1.
+Development proposals should be in accordance with Policies E5 and E6 of the Herefordshire Core Strategy.

 Development proposals will be assessed against the following criteria: